integration code

 Is the iPad really just that revolutionary?

 So how is it that it has sold so well?
-It is all about Apple’s advertising, and goal of giving the world what it wants (not necessarily what it needs).
+It is all about Apple’s marketing and advertising, and the goal of giving the world what it wants (not necessarily what it needs).
 The Apple iPad is cool.
 It feels good, and the Apple stores around the world are truly cool outlets that not just make you want to go in, but drown you with the value that they say they offer from workshops to their ‘Genius Bars’.
-Regardless of your opinion of Apple, you can’t deny that Apple knows how to market.
+Regardless of your opinion of Apple, you can’t deny that Apple understands marketing — and how they’ve built their online reputation through consistency and experience.

-So before you launch your next product or service may be it is wise to remember it is not how good your offering is, it’s how you present it.
+So before you launch your next product or service, it may be wise to remember it is not how good your offering is, it’s how you present it.

 Valerie Baker